 The holidays are much beloved not only for their spiritual significance, but also for the sense of togetherness they instill.
 Indeed, the time-honored traditions, seasonal foods, and momentary respite from work and school help set the stage for love and laughter with those we hold dear.

-However, if you’re far from home this holiday season, or your loved one can’t be with you due to social distancing measures, don’t despair.
+However, if you’re far from home this holiday season, or your loved one can’t be with you due to ongoing pandemic measures, don’t despair.
 You need not be geographically close to create those connections.
 With a little effort and imagination, you can bring long-distance loved ones into your heart and home all season long.

 Technology is your friend